Letters from a Doll

 wore out your own, or that I broke a form;

-I thought I could not be a source of loss.
+I thought I'd never be a source of loss.

 But loss lies in all things, soaking them through,